revtel/reactconf.tv/README.md

 ## Motivation
 We are a React Dev team based in Taipei, Taiwan.
-Year by year we have dedicated in both open-source study and implementations, apparently there are always awesome tech talks and information online, we would like to build up a place where everyone can enjoy smooth learing experience!
+Year by year we have dedicated in both open-source study and implementations, apparently there are always awesome tech talks and information online, we would like to build up a place where everyone can enjoy smooth learning experience!

 ## Built with